IceXinShou/PTIVS_API/README.md

 * README.md beautify
 * Line App init support

+### 3.0

+* Database Support
+* Line App Support
+* Require TLS 1.2 up
+* Content Language zh-TW
+*

-> Please note that the PTIVS API has undergone significant updates and improvements in version 2.0.
+> Please note that the PTIVS API has undergone significant updates and improvements in version 3.0.

-> Note: The above information is provided as a brief summary of the updates made in version 2.0.
+> Note: The above information is provided as a brief summary of the updates made in version 3.0.
 For detailed
 > documentation on each feature and endpoint, please refer to the relevant sections in the API documentation.

 ---